Priz98/Cyber-Security-Learning-Notes/Concepts/Docker.md

 1. Image : A Docker image is a template used to create containers.
 It consists of Application code, Dependencies, Configuration files.
 2. Container : A container is a running instance of a Docker image.
 Containers provide isolated environments for applications.
 3. Volume : Containers do not permanently store data by default.
-So we use Docker Volumes, Volumes are like a storage space where data/ objects are stored when the containers are stopped, and the same data is used when the container is restarted.
+If a container is removed, any data stored inside it may also be lost.
+Docker Volumes provide persistent storage that exists independently of containers.
+This allows data to remain available even if a container is stopped, deleted, or recreated.

 ## Why Docker is Included in This Repository: